 4 Cool Ways to Use Salesforce Dynamic Picklists in Forms

 By now, you’ve probably heard about Salesforce Dynamic Picklists, an addition to our Salesforce integration for Enterprise and Compliance Cloud accounts.
-With this neat feature, your multiple choice questions can get their list of options from Salesforce dynamically, when the form loads.
+With this neat feature, your multiple choice questions can get their list of options from Salesforce dynamically when the form loads or based on data provided by respondents.

 Depending on your settings, the list of options can come from